farrell0/DataStax-Developers-Notebook/README.md

 >
 >Daniel: Excellent question !
 Yes, the DataStax Enterprise (DSE) client side drivers offer entirely native
 >asynchronous operation.; fire and forget, or fire and listen.
 There are easy means to make the driver and
->any calls your issue block, and behave synchronously, but there’s little fun in that.
+>any calls you issue block, and behave synchronously, but there’s little fun in that.
 >
 >The on line documentation covers the asynchronous query topic well, so we’ll review that and then extend
 >into asynchronous write programming.